PurrBiscuit/node-notes/react-redux/README.md

 1. `dispatch` - `function`
 2. `ownProps?` - `object` (optional)

 The `dispatch` function is the `dispatch` method from the Redux store object.
-If the functions is defined to take a second parameter, `ownProps`, it will be re-invoked whenever new props are passed to the wrapper component.
+If the function is defined to take a second parameter, `ownProps`, it will be re-invoked whenever new props are passed to the wrapper component.

 `mapDispatchToProps` functions are expected to return a plain object, commonly referred to as `dispatchProps`.
 It will be merged as props to your connected component.
 Each of the fields of the returned object has to be a function itself.
 These functions will be accessible via the component's props, meaning they can be called like so - `this.props.addItem()`.
 An example of a `mapDispatchToProps` function that returns an object with two fields to the wrapped component: